 With the recent ransomware hacking incident that impacted organizations around the world, many small companies are looking into ways to keep their data secure.
 While data breaches might be embarrassing from a PR perspective, losing data due to ransomware can be disastrous for a business.
 Ransomware attacks work by locking you out of your own files – imagine if that proposal for a new client that you’ve been working on for months was suddenly unavailable.
 You can have the file back, but you have to pay the ransom.

 If you don’t pay, your files are often deleted or encrypted, so you cannot access them.
 It’s a nightmare that has become all too real for many businesses.
-So, in an increasingly connected world, how do we protect against these kinds of attacks?
+So, how do we protect against these kinds of attacks in an increasingly connected world?

 1. Encrypt your devices